mattmassicotte/AppTemplate/README.md

 This was all set up with Xcode 15.1.

+## Building

+This project seperates out signing and bundle identifier details.
+This makes sense for a project that may have collabrators that do not share code signing information.

+- clone the repo
+- `cp User.xcconfig.template User.xcconfig`
+- update `User.xcconfig` with your personal information
+- build/run with Xcode

 ## Targets

 Because there can be such a variety of targets, I thought it would be useful to create a bunch.
 Your project almost certainly doesn't need them all.